Dragon boat festival information updated by Team Manager Mary Visser Kerr

 Practice is rain or shine -- only lightning and thunder will cancel practice.

-Team members -- please watch for emails from TeamSnap or Twitter announcements (see top of this webpage) as late as 5:00 pm on day of, regarding cancellation due to weather. |
+Team members -- please watch for TeamSnap emails or text messages for a couple hours before practice, regarding cancellation due to weather. |

 |